-The parties have agreed that, during the term of the cost-sharing arrangement, Chemours will bear half of the cost of such future potential legacy PFAS liabilities up to an aggregate \$4,000.
-To date under the MOU, total aggregate Qualified Spend, including settlements, by Chemours, DuPont, and Corteva has amounted to \$182.
+The parties have agreed that, during the term of the cost-sharing arrangement, Chemours will bear half of the cost of such future potential legacy PFAS liabilities, and DuPont and Corteva will collectively bear the other half of the cost of such future potential legacy PFAS liabilities up to an aggregate \$4,000.
+To date under the MOU, total aggregate Qualified Spend, including settlements, by Chemours, DuPont, and Corteva has amounted to \$223.
 Any recoveries of Qualified Spend from DuPont and/or Corteva under the cost-sharing arrangement will be recognized as an offset to the Company's cost of goods sold or selling, general, and administrative expense, as applicable, when realizable.
-Any Qualified Spend incurred by DuPont and/or Corteva under the cost-sharing arrangement, and administrative expense, as applicable, when realizable.
-Any Qualified Spend incurred by DuPont and/or Corteva under the amounts of such costs are probable and estimable or expensed as incurred with respect to period costs, such as legal expenses.
-During the three months ended March 31, 2022 and 2021, the Company incurred expenditures subject to cost-sharing as Qualified Spend under the MOU of approximately \$25 and \$13.
+Any Qualified Spend incurred by DuPont and/or Corteva under the cost-sharing arrangement will be recognized in the Company's cost of goods sold or selling, when the amounts of such costs are probable and estimable or expensed as incurred with respect to period costs, such as legal expenses.
+The Company incurred expenditures subject to cost-sharing as Qualified Spend under the MOU of approximately \$39 and \$64 during the three and six months ended June 30, 2022, respectively, and \$30 and \$42 during the three and six months ended June 30, 2021, respectively.